-

 CECILY BROWN

 (BROWN, CECILY).
 Homes, A.M.
 Introduction by Robert Evren.
 London: Gagosian Gallery, 2000.
 First Edition.
 Oblong 4to.
 Wrappers in Dust Jacket.
 Artist Monograph.
 As New..
 76pp, 27 color illustrations.
 Designed by Dan Miller Design.
 This is the elegant catalogue produced in conjunction with the 2000 Gagosian London exhibition of British painter Cecily Brown - her first one-person show at the gallery.
 Each of her twenty-seven large-scale works shown is reproduced along with A.M.
 Homes' essay "Motion Pictures".
 A brand new, pristine example of this uncommon item in its wrappers printed with metallic ink still in the publisher's shrinkwrap.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 1-880154-36-6 Inventory Number: 014715

 -